Get

 Tortoiseshell VS Calico

-The gorgeous housecat can harbor so many different colors, patterns, and textures when it comes to their fur.
+The gorgeous housecat can harbor so many different colors, patterns, and textures when it comes to its fur.
 Certain coat types can cause some confusion because they look remarkably similar.
-There are a total of six coat variations: tabby, solid, tortoise, colorpoint, tricolor, and bicolor.
+There are six coat variations: tabby, solid, tortoise, colorpoint, tricolor, and bicolor.

 divider cat paws oct 2024